Integrated resorts in Singapore: Marina Bay

 While Harrah's and MGM were considered forerunners, Las Vegas Sands emerged as the surprise winner when it was announced on 26 May 2006.
 Las Vegas Sands had committed the highest development investment of S$3.85 billion.
 With the land price and associated capital cost, its total investment will exceed S$5 billion.

 It would also be one of the most expensive casinos in the world.
 The design by Moshe Safdie consists of three large shells containing conference halls and other business venues, three large hotel towers linked on their top floors by a sweeping sky garden, and a centerpiece museum which juts out onto the bay.

 Marina Bay Sands officially launched the opening of its first phase developments on 27 April 2010 and held its official grand opening celebrations on 23 June 2010.
 It is billed as a centrepiece of the Marina Bay landscape.
 Amenities include a hotel with 2,560 rooms and suites, Sands Expo and Convention Center with dining and shopping facilities, and the Sands SkyPark at Level 57 of the hotel, which features a 150-metre long infinity-edge swimming pool.
 The Expo and Convention Center served as the main media center for the inaugural Youth Olympic Games 2010 held in Singapore in August 2010.
-Other facilities such as museums, theatres and crystal pavilions are due to open over the year through till 2011.
+Other facilities such as museums, theatres and crystal pavilions were opened throughout the year, starting from 2011.